-Coaching & Mentoring are both great tools to help you step up your game and identify your development needs in both personal and professional life.
-Each one offers different things for your journey and can often be confused.
+Coaching & Mentoring are great tools to help you step up your game and identify your development needs in both your personal and professional life.
+Each one offers different things for your journey and can often need clarification.
 But how do you know which one is right for you?

-In this article, we’ll look at the differences between a Coach and a Mentor, and why having both may be the secret to your success.
+In this article, we’ll examine the differences between a Coach and a Mentor and why having both may be the secret to your success.

-Great guidance comes in many forms, and both coaches and mentors can help you make progress in your personal and professional life.
+Excellent guidance comes in many forms, and coaches and mentors can help you progress in your personal and professional life.
 While both can contribute to your success, they play complementary roles in your development.

-- A Coach is someone who helps create a conversation that will benefit the other person.
+A Coach helps create a conversation that will benefit the other person.

 - They do not need to have experience in the domain the Coachee is working in.
-The conversation will relate to the Coachee’s learning and development and is entirely focused on the Coachee, starting with clarifying what they are really trying to achieve, setting a feasible yet challenging and appealing goal and resulting in a committed plan to take actions or make improvements.
+The conversation will relate to the Coachee’s learning and development and is entirely focused on the Coachee, starting with clarifying what they are trying to achieve, setting a feasible yet challenging and appealing goal and resulting in a committed plan to take action or making improvements.

 - A Coach is a trusted partner that brings in methodology expertise.

-- The Coach has the faith and trust in the Coachee’s own problem-solving capability and ability to brainstorm ideas and options, to explore and discover useful resources and then eventually to take decisions and move themselves forward.
+- The Coach trusts the Coachee’s problem-solving capability and ability to brainstorm ideas and options, explore and discover valuable resources, and eventually take decisions and move forward.

-- Coaches are partners that do not offer solutions themselves, they do not insert their views and opinions into the conversation.
-They listen, they ask, they guide, they challenge, they provide structure – and bring in therefore their coaching experience and methodology expertise.
-All this with the aim to prompt the Coachee to explore the topic by themselves from different perspectives and other people’s point of view and to take responsibility for developing the solution.
+- Coaches are partners that do not offer solutions themselves; they do not insert their views and opinions into the conversation.
+They listen, ask, guide, challenge, provide structure, and bring in their coaching experience and methodology expertise.
+All this prompts the Coachee to explore the topic by themselves from different perspectives and other people’s points of view and to take responsibility for developing the solution.

-- A great Mentor provides the support that is relevant to the development of the Mentee, and has the interpersonal skills required to effectively share these resources.
-However, despite 76% of people claiming mentors are important, only 37% say they currently have one.
+- A great Mentor provides the support relevant to the Mentee’s development and has the interpersonal skills required to share these resources effectively.
+However, despite 76% of people claiming mentors are essential, only 37% say they currently have one.

-- Mentors range in job title, age, and seniority, but they usually have one thing in common: they are motivated to help others by sharing their experiences and connections – and worth to remember -they will help ou a lot when your problems revolve around your career or business, rather than your personal life.
-For example, most people seek out a Mentor to get critical advice from a more seasoned professional and o gain access to the Mentor’s network.
-Plus, some people work with a Mentor within their organization specifically to be able access higher-level leadership since they might have not that many opportunities to do so in their daily work.
+- Mentors range in job title, age, and seniority.
+Still, they usually have one thing in common: they are motivated to help others by sharing their experiences and connections – and worth remembering -they will help you a lot when your problems revolve around your career or business rather than your personal life.
+For example, most people seek a Mentor to get critical advice from a more seasoned professional and o gain access to the Mentor’s network.
+Plus, some people work with a Mentor within their organisation specifically to access higher-level leadership since they might not have that many opportunities to do so in their daily work.

 - Sounds like a dream, right?
 Yes, but Mentors have their limits.
 Even in a structured Mentoring Program, your connection with your Mentor is often based on their availability.

 - For senior-level Executives, spare time tends to be limited.
-That may mean that the more successful your Mentor is, the less available they may be, leaving Mentees waiting for a chance to catch up.
+That may mean that the more successful your Mentor is, the less available they may be, leaving Mentees waiting to catch up.
 A monthly lunch with your Mentor can be valuable for building your network and asking questions.
-But they may not be the best resource to help you build a new skill, try a new appraoch or make progress on a specific goal.
+But they may not be the best resource to help you create a new skill, try a new approach or make progress on a specific goal.

 As you explore your goals to kick-start a Coaching or Mentorship Program, it’s essential to dig deep and clarify your fundamental intention.